The answers on the TOP 40 frequently asked questions about

 Still already today iPoint Compliance is able to request REACH-relevant information about purchased products from the supply chain.
 This feature will be amended to cover SCIP specific information such as the Tariff Code, Safe Use Information and EU Production.

 In addition, there will be a chance to manually maintain or set default values in the SCIP module, for cases where missing data still is an issue.

 What is the process in the iPoint SCIP Database Connector if the SCIP validation process does not pass?

 If a dossier validation fails the validation checks, then the reason is displayed on the ECHA portal.
 A validation check failure is normally due to missing required data but can also occur because your dossier is too large.
 Check the reason of the validation failure and fix the data before submitting it again.

 You should complete the missing data before re-submitting.
 This may mean changing the default data.
 If you cannot clear the issues, please contact our support team.

 Can iPoint’s solution download SCIP information from IMDS?

 Is all the data available in IMDS?

-iPoint Compliance already integrates with IMDS. iPoint Compliance transfers the IMDS SVHC and structure data to iPoint SCIP as well as your product details and BOM structure.
+iPoint Compliance already integrates with IMDS. iPoint Compliance transfers the IMDS SVHC and structure data to the iPoint SCIP Database Connector as well as your product details and BOM structure.
 The ECHA SCIP material classification mapping is done based on the VDA classification in the IMDS datasheet and following the mapping agreed upon between ACEA and ECHA.

 The Echa SCIP Database